-Charter Communications completed its takeover of larger rival Time Warner Cable (and also regional operator Brighthouse Networks) in May 2016, to create the second largest US cable operator after Comcast.
-The combined Charter/TWC service relaunched as Charter Spectrum, serving around 26m residential and business customers across 41 US states.
-Thomas Rutledge is chairman & CEO, but the company's biggest shareholders are media tycoons John Malone, via his Liberty Broadband vehicle, and the Newhouse family, owners of Advance and Conde Nast.
-The deal more than quadrupled the size by customers of the original Charter business, and revenues are expected to rise from under $10bn in 2015 to over $40bn.
+Charter Communications completed its takeover of larger rival Time Warner Cable (and also regional operator Brighthouse Networks) in 2016, to create the second largest US broadband and cable operator after Comcast.
+The combined Charter/TWC service relaunched under the Spectrum brand, and now serves more than 31m residential and business customers across 41 US states, with standard cable, on-demand, broadband and both fixed line and mobile telephone services.
+The heaviest penetration is in the Eastern US.
+A total of 28m customers take broadband from Carter, and 16m cable video.
+Spectrum Mobile, launched in 2018, is powered by Verizon on an MVNO basis in areas where the company doesn't have its own mobile infrastructure.
+Numbers are still small - just 2.4m in 2020.
+In addition to third-party cable channels, Spectrum operates a small collection of its own streams including regional sports channel Spectrum SportsNet.
+Among other rights, it shows all games of the LA Lakers and LA Dodgers sports teams.
+Thomas Rutledge is chairman & CEO, but the company's biggest shareholders are media tycoons John Malone, via his Liberty Broadband vehicle (with 21%), and the Newhouse family, owners of Advance and Conde Nast (with almost 12%).
+The deal more than quadrupled the size by customers of the original Charter business, and revenues rose from under $10bn in 2015 to $48.1bn for 2020, with net income of $4.2bn.
 The Charter cable business was created in Missouri in 1993, and was subsequently acquired by Microsoft co-founder Paul Allen.
 However, huge debts generated by expansion left the company struggling and it eventually filed for bankrupcy in 2009.
 It was rescued by private equity investors, and John Malone became its biggest shareholder in 2013.
 In 2014, Charter attempted to engineer a merger with Time Warner Cable, but its offer was topped by one from larger rival Comcast.
 That combination was blocked by regulators on competition grounds, allowing Charter to snap up the orphaned TWC on the rebound.
-Adbrands does not profile this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.